daspec/www.daspec.com/guides/install.md

 ## Continuous integration

 Both the console tool and the NPM script set-up will report a non-zero exit code in case of any failures or exceptions during processing.
 This means that you can use those scripts straight away in a continuous integration setup.
 However, it's a good idea to change the standard list of formatters to something more easily machine consumable.
+For example, the [Junit XML formatter](https://github.com/daspec/daspec-js-junit-xml-formatter) produces an output that can be consumed by most continuous integration servers.

 ## In a browser